vlouf/cpol_processing/README.md

 At level 2: a post processing has been applied, the rainfalls has been put to zero instead of NaN.
 What is NaN is outside the CPOL domain.
 Inside the domain the rainfall rates have real values.

-Moreover, Robert Jackson (Argonne Laboratory) as recently worked CPOL rainfall rate retrievals and made comparison with impact and video disdrometers.
+Moreover, [Bobby Jackson][https://github.com/rcjackson] (Argonne Laboratory) recently worked CPOL rainfall rate retrievals and made comparisons with impact and video disdrometers.
 Here are his conclusion:
 > The best estimate we have for rainfall so far is from the Thompson et al. blended technique .Thankfully, this is the one that Valentin already has in his processing code, so literally no work needs to be done to put that in the latest version.
 The only thing we are working on now is collaborating with Elizabeth Thompson on using her disdrometer data to estimate the retrieval random uncertainty by looking at the P.D.F. of rainfall rate as a function of the various moments and calculating the quartiles of the P.D.F at the given moments.

 ## How to cite CPOL and/or the different products